Oscar Mpetha

-Oscar Mafakafaka Mpetha OMSS was born in Mount Fletcher 5 August 1909 and died on 15 November 1994.
-He was a South African trade unionist and political activist.
+Oscar Mpetha (5 August 1909 – 15 November 1994) was a South African trade unionist, political activist, and leader during the apartheid era.

 Personal life

-Mpetha was educated at local schools and at Adams College.
-In the 1930s, he married Rose Constance Nombunga Mpetha, they had two children.
-He died on 15 November 1994 at his Gugulethu home. he is the great grandfather of Kayelin Nhlanhla Mpetha.
+Oscar Mpetha was born in Mount Fletcher in the Transkei on 5 August 1909.
+He was educated at local schools and at Adams College.

 Political career

-In 1934 he went to Cape Town as a migrant worker.
+In 1934 Mpetha went to Cape Town as a migrant worker.
+He undertook various types of unskilled employment, including as a dock worker, waiter, hospital orderly, road worker, and later in factories.

 He started his union activities when he was a road labourer in 1940 and began working as an assistant foreman.
 He had also previously been employed as a dock worker, waiter, hospital orderly, and later as a factory worker.